Columbus Water Quality at a Glance

 For Disinfection Byproducts (Primary Concern):

-• Activated carbon filters (pitcher, faucet-mount, or under-sink)
+• Activated carbon filters (pitcher, faucet-mount, or under-sink) certified to NSF/ANSI Standard 53

 For Comprehensive Protection:

-• More expensive but most effective option
+• Higher upfront cost but most effective long-term solution

-• Reverse osmosis or ion exchange systems
+• Reverse osmosis or ion exchange systems certified to NSF/ANSI 58

-• During warmer months when higher disinfectant levels are maintained
+• During warmer months when higher disinfectant levels are maintained to prevent bacterial growth

 • During periods of high water demand